benjaminsampica/DynamoLeagueBlazor/README.md

 Dynamo League is a fantasy football league based off the Yahoo fantasy football league with heavily customized rule sets.
 It is comprised of two separate stand-alone applications - a client UI written using Blazor WebAssembly and an API server written using ASP.NET Core.

+The League operates around teams and players.
+Teams are added and removed every season depending on participation.

+A new season begins every May and continues until the end of December.
+At the end, points are tallied and rewards are distributed based on how that team's players performed in the real NFL.

 # Getting Started

 Running & contributing to Dynamo League Blazor requires the following: